 Both phones have excellent displays, cameras, and battery life.

-The Pixel 3 and Pixel 3 XL are the most recent models of Google’s flagship phone.
+The Pixel 3a and Pixel 3a XL are the most recent models of Google’s flagship phone.
 What sets Google phones apart from the rest is the unlimited photo storage that comes with the Google Photos app.
-Seniors who want a big screen should go for the Pixel 3 XL with its 6.3 inch display.
+Seniors who want a big screen should go for the Pixel 3a XL with its 6 inch display.

-These phones used to be exclusive to Verizon, but Google recently announced that the Pixel 3, Pixel 3 XL, and the new Pixel 3a will be available on Sprint, T-Mobile, and other carriers in 2019.
+Google phones used to be exclusive to Verizon, but the company recently announced that the Pixel 3a and Pixel 3a XL will be available on Sprint, T-Mobile, and other carriers in 2019.

 Cheap Cell Phones For Seniors

 The messaging behind some cell phone companies’ commercials is that “cheap is simple”.
 This isn’t always the case.
 Seniors can usually get discounted prices on new phones when they switch carriers.
 Most carriers also sell older versions of flagship smartphones for very affordable prices.

 One important thing to notice about Consumer Cellular phones for seniors is the discrepancy in ratings between their “basic” flip phones and smartphones.
 If you were looking for proof that seniors prefer smartphones to old flip phones, you’ll find it there.